ethanrosswomack/aetherintelligence/design_guidelines.md

 - Contact form
 - Documentation prose

+## Rules

+### Deployment Context
+The deploy error is happening because the build system is running inside `dist/`, and `dist/` is not a Node project (no package.json there).
+The repo’s actual Node project root is the top level (it has package.json, vite.config.ts, etc.), and `dist/` is supposed to be an output folder.

+**Fix the deploy settings (the actual root cause)** Wherever you’re deploying (Cloudflare Pages / Workers build UI / etc.), change:
+- **Root directory**: `.` (repo root) NOT `dist`
+- **Build command**: `npm ci && npm run build` (or `npm ci && node script/build.ts`)
+- **Build output directory**: `dist` (or whatever the build creates)

+### Prompt 1 — Establish the correct build + output
+Inspect the repository structure.
+Identify how the frontend (Vite) and backend (server/) are built and started.
+Determine what the dist/ folder is supposed to contain.
+Confirm which npm scripts exist in package.json and what they do.
+Then propose the correct CI/Pages build command and output directory.

+### Prompt 2 — Fix the “root directory = dist” mistake everywhere
+Search the repo for any CI/deploy configs (wrangler.toml, cloudflare pages config, package.json scripts, README instructions) that assume the root directory is dist.
+Update configs so builds run from repo root and only output to dist.
+Provide exact diffs/patches.

+### Prompt 3 — Make a single “build” command that always works
+Create or correct a root npm run build script that builds the client and server (if applicable) and writes deployable artifacts to dist/.
+Use script/build.ts if it’s intended for this.
+Ensure the command works on Linux in CI (no absolute paths, no assumptions about local env).

+### Prompt 4 — Sanity check: what should be deployed (static vs server)
+Determine whether this app is intended to deploy as:
+- static site only (Vite build), or
+- Node server (Express/etc), or
+- Cloudflare Worker/Pages Functions.
+Based on the repo files under server/ (index.ts, static.ts, vite.ts), recommend the correct deployment target and required config (Pages vs Workers).
+Provide the minimum viable deployment plan.

+### Prompt 5 — If deploying to Cloudflare Pages (static)
+Configure the project for Cloudflare Pages static deployment: build command, output directory, and any SPA routing (e.g., _redirects or routes.json).
+Ensure refresh on nested routes works.
+Add needed files under public/ if missing.

+### Prompt 6 — If deploying to a Node host instead (Render/Fly/VPS)
+Configure production start for a Node host: add npm run start that runs the built server, ensure static assets are served from the correct directory, and document required environment variables.
+Provide Dockerfile if helpful.

+### Prompt 7 — Tighten TypeScript/build correctness
+Run through TypeScript configs and Vite config to ensure build succeeds in CI.
+Fix any path alias issues, missing imports, or environment variable typing issues.
+Output a list of changes with file paths and reasoning.

 ## Critical Constraints
 - **No animations** except subtle fades and scroll-triggered reveals
 - **No buzzwords** in any copy